Lars-DHondt-KUL/opensimAD/README.md

 3) The code generates a suitable motion (.mot file) to perform an inverse dynamic analysis of the model.
 The result of this analysis is needed to check the generated external function.

 The joint groups are defined as:
-- *floating_base*: the joint that has its parent coordinate frame connected to the ground
+- *floating_base:* the joint that has its parent coordinate frame connected to the ground
-- *leg_r*: the joint with name "hip_r", and every joint further down this kinematic chain
+- *leg_r:* the joint with name "hip_r", and every joint further down this kinematic chain
-- *arm_r*: the joint with name 'acromial_r" and every joint further down this kinematic chain
+- *arm_r:* the joint with name 'acromial_r" and every joint further down this kinematic chain
-- *leg_l*: the joint with name "hip_l", and every joint further down this kinematic chain
+- *leg_l:* the joint with name "hip_l", and every joint further down this kinematic chain
-- *arm_l*: the joint with name 'acromial_l" and every joint further down this kinematic chain
+- *arm_l:* the joint with name 'acromial_l" and every joint further down this kinematic chain
-- *torso*: all joints that do not fall in an aforementioned group These groups can be used te generalise full body models.
+- *torso:* all joints that do not fall in an aforementioned group These groups can be used te generalise full body models.

 This workflow is not limited to full body models.
 [Any OpenSim model](https://user-images.githubusercontent.com/71920801/143950905-9ef6263e-c763-409a-bf7e-905efd8d28b8.png) within the given [limitations](#Limitations) can be used to generate an external function.